AnmolNemagouda/SER515_CLab3_Anmol_Nikil/Readme.txt

 Edge Cases
 5. testBaseOne:
+    Testing that base 1 with any exponent returns 1, also a mathematical rule, tested for very large exponents as well

 6. testNegativeBase:
+    Testing a negative base, in maths negative number mulitplied odd times is negative and multiplied even times is positive exponent is basically repeated multiplication, this test verifies this.

 Caching Verification & Perfromance Tests
 7. testCaching: Measures execution time of repeated calculations to verify caching mechanism: